pragmatias/documentation/content/en/blog/web/create_a_site_with_hugo.md

 - Created a **blog** system linnked with a **tags** system allowing an eeasy navigation in a **documentation** spirit (wihtout using a **wiki**)
 - Do not use external ressource *(google,facebook,javascript,...)*
-- D not retrieve visitor information *(trackers,cookies,comments,...)*
+- Do not retrieve visitor information *(trackers,cookies,comments,...)*
 - Do as much as i can by myself
 - Automatically generate html pages